National Foster Care Month

-Overview
+History

 The original focus was to give foster parents the recognition they deserved for opening their homes to foster children in need and caring for them.
 However, the main focus and theme changes with every passing year.
 For example, in 2019, the theme for National Foster Care Month was "Foster Care as a Support to Families, not a Substitute for Parents".
 The main focus is focus on promoting family well-being with resources that highlight community involvement, collaborative relationships, and targeted support services as key factors in supporting family preservation and keeping families healthy, together, and strong.

 As of 2018, it is estimated that over 440,000 children are in foster care.

 Some of these children are not eligible for adoption, but many of them are.
 Every year, over 30,000 children age out of the foster system without a chance at permanence, which means the foster children are reaching the age of eighteen, no longer wards of the state, and out on their own.
 This means that the youth over the age of eighteen have no familial support, resources, or even job or life skills.
 These facts have fueled the motivation behind National Foster Care Month.

-Presidential Action
+Presidential action

 Every year the current president of the United States issues a presidential proclamation specifically on National Foster Care Month.

-When President Reagan issued the first presidential proclamation that established May as National Foster Care Month.
+When President Reagan issued the first presidential proclamation, that established May as National Foster Care Month.